awelllle/vzy/README.md

 This project was implemented with JavaScript/Typescript running in the Node environment.
 The typescript files are compiled into Javascript and are stored in the dist folder.

+The API is hosted on Render.
+Kindly bear in mind that it is hosted on a free instance and will spin down with inactivity, which can delay requests by 50 seconds or more.

 # Endpoints

 ## Register